nmshd/documentation/_docs_integrate/50-connector-migration-v2.md

 ## Attributes

-With v2 of Enmeshed, Attributes were completely revamped.
+With v2 of enmeshed, Attributes were completely revamped.
 We won't go into much detail here, but the following two paragraphs will give you links for further reading.

 **Data Model**